Blacks Beach, Queensland: Education

 There are no schools in Blacks Beach.
 The nearest government primary schools are Eimeo Road State School in neighbouring Rural View to the west and Andergrove State School in neighbouring Andergrove to the south.
-The nearest secondary schools are Mackay Northern Beaches State High School in Rural View and Pioneer State High School in Andergrove.
+The nearest government secondary schools are Mackay Northern Beaches State High School in Rural View and Pioneer State High School in Andergrove.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Blacks Beach Road.

 There are a number of parks in the suburb, including: